LoganSorensen/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    -An adaptive site can be formatted to fit a variety of screen sizes much like a responsive site.
+However, these two differ in the way they go about this.
+An adaptive site requires a different template for each screen size, whereas a responsive site uses one template that can be modified for various screen sizes.

 2. Describe what it means to be mobile first vs desktop first.

+    -To design a site with the mobile first mentality means that the page is initially formatted for a mobile screen.
+As you move on to style larger versions of the site, you use min-width to set your breakpoints.
+Conversely, desktop first design begins with the format of the desktop site and uses max-width to set breakpoints.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    -Since most browers have a default font size of 16 pixels, using font-size: 62.5% in the html tag sets the font for the whole page to 10 pixels.
+This makes mental math much easier when changing the font size using rem units.

 4. How would you describe preprocessing to someone new to CSS?

+    -Preprocessing uses a different language to write more complex CSS.
+This language can then be compiled into the CSS file allowing developers to add more functionality to a site than would normally be possible with the limitations of CSS.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    -My favorite concept in preprocessing is the fact that child elements can be nested inside their parents.
+This came very naturally to me and it helps me keep my code organized.
+I think I have the most trouble with parametric mixins, primarily because at this point they don't feel very efficient.
+So far I've had to force myself to use them because they don't seem to be any simpler than writing my code the way I used to.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.